ztzg/zk-locust-tests/README.md

 ### Reporting Parameters

-The `parameterized-locust.sh` script can be directed to generate a report when the locust runner exists.
-Here are some reporting
+The `parameterized-locust.sh` script can be directed to generate a report after the locust runner exists.
+(Alternatively, reports can be "manually" generated at any time after completion using the reporting script, see "Reporting Parameters for `report.py`" below.)

-parameters:
+Here are some reporting parameters it admits:

   * `--report-dir`: The name of a directory to use to store the collected metrics and generate a "human-readable" report;